Can teachers change “testing” into “recalling”?

 1. Grades attached?

-Never attach a grade, always attach a grade – perhaps a middle ground.
+Never attach a grade, always attach a grade—perhaps a middle ground.
 Whatever method for recall, students and teachers will be crazy if every final assessment receives a grade.
 (Can you imagine recording the grades?
 Grading the papers?)
 It would stress everyone.
+Years ago, I graded every grammar assignment from my high school students.
+I regret that practice.

 My initial idea is that grading the recall activities would slow the process and discourage honest answers.
 Sometimes students need the freedom from grades in order to make mistakes and get out the “bugs” of learning.
 Not every step in the learning process requires a grade.